suprabhasupi/blog/contents/posts/25-setting-up-sass-in-gatsby/25-setting-up-sass-in-gatsby.md

 ---
-title: Setiing Up SASS in Gatsby
+title: Setting Up SASS in Gatsby
 slug: /25-setting-up-sass-in-gatsby
 date: 2020-06-06
 desc: The CSS box-shadow property can be used to give block elements a drop shadow or an inner shadow.